mohammedDehairy/MDBrowser/README.md

 Setup :

-simply add the the classes folder to your project ....thats it
+simply add the the classes folder to your project ,And add QuartzCore.framework to your project

 Usage :